jeansung/SumPlusPlus/documents/description.md

 Here is an image that depicts a typical run of the program:
 ![](https://docs.google.com/drawings/d/1s66OigYr9tjV2eS_UL-D5rtic1B1mTxPinMK_0AyMF4/pub?w=960&h=720)

-First, people input the frame of what they have- types and difficulities.
+First, people input the frame of what they have- types and difficulties.
 Then they select the options which they want.
 After that, they can input the rules, at first selecting from a specific set and customizing based on the categories they selected.
 Then, when the program is executed in my DSL, the result will return as `consistent` or `inconsistent`.

 Here is a sample program of a more simple nature, a `Hello World` program, per say.
 ![](https://docs.google.com/drawings/d/1oSjX7MIUAJfmSEWhdJA7cH3WaUsSsQ8-Q_65wL1ZXeQ/pub?w=960&h=720)